 Ben Graham is hailed as the father of value investing, an approach that tries to buy $1 in value for $0.75 or even less.
 He brought intellectual rigor to the practice of investing, and is also famous as the early instructor of Warren Buffett.
 His investing principles are laid out in the weighty tome “Security Analysis” (with co-author David Dodd) and “The Intelligent Investor,” one of the most perennially popular investing books because of its clarity and straightforwardness.

 In the latter book, Graham introduces the character of Mr. Market, a metaphor for how the market works and an attempt to show how manic the market can be.
 One day Mr. Market may be willing to sell you a stock for a low price, but some days he decides to ask a high price, and you might never know which Mr. Market shows up.
 Graham is associated with “cigar butt investing,” an approach where there’s a puff of value left in a stock but little downside in buying it.

 7. George Soros

 George Soros is one of the most famous investors on the planet, but he’s more a trader or speculator than an investor.
 That is, he takes positions (often hundreds of them) and looks to profit when a stock moves.
 He’s typically not an investor who buys to hold, as Warren Buffett often will.
 Instead, Soros will trade in and out of a position, and he’s not afraid to buy right back into a position that he’s just sold if new information makes him think it will move higher.

 Following the lives of famous investors is a great way to piggyback off their learning and decades of experience so that you might be able to skip some of the hardest and most expensive investing lessons.
-Why endure these costs if you can learn your way out of them?
+The best investing books for beginning investors can help you get up to speed quickly, too.
+Why endure costly mistakes if you can learn your way out of them?